Galaco/aggregatier-demo/README.md

 Dev environments should automatically reload on code changes. `docker-compose logs -f -t web` recommended to monitor.

-Mysql & PHPmyadmin are included in `docker-compose.override.yml`. `aggregatier.sql` is a useable dump for development until proper seeding is implemented.
-Just create the database `aggregatier` and run the dump manually for now.
+Mysql & PHPMyAdmin are included in `docker-compose.override.yml`. `aggregatier.sql` is a useable dump for development until proper seeding is implemented.
+Just run the dump to setup the database.

+A CLI tool is provided to import Smite god data.
+It will require your own developer API credentials.
+Eventually this will be moved to the api.
+It is located at `server/cmd/smite/importheroes/main.go`